huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Alicia Keys
 - [x] Elton John

-#### What city is home to the largest airport in the u.S. by land area?
+#### What city is home to the largest airport in the U.S. by land area?

 - [ ] Chicago
 - [ ] Los Angeles